mahan-rezaei/mahan-rezaei/README.md

 ### ⚙️ What I Do

 - Design and build RESTful APIs with **Django REST Framework**
-- Implement background tasks using **Celery + RabbitMQ**
+- Implement background and scheduled tasks using **Celery + RabbitMQ**
-- Optimize database queries and structure in **PostgreSQL**
+- Optimize relational databases with **PostgreSQL**
-- Utilize **Redis** for caching and async message passing
+- Use **Redis** for caching and message brokering
-- Write maintainable, testable, and production-grade backend code
+- Write maintainable, testable, production-grade backend code

 ---